 The Importance of Updates

-As more people undergo testing, databases grow larger and algorithms become more advanced.
-This growth can provide you with updated information, potentially linking you to new relatives or giving a more detailed analysis of your ethnic heritage.
-Testing kits with vibrant user communities are likely to offer updates that can be crucial in your research.
+As more people undergo testing, databases expand, and algorithms become more sophisticated.
+This growth can provide you with updated information, potentially connecting you to new relatives or offering a more detailed analysis of your ethnic heritage.
+Testing kits with active user communities are likely to offer updates that can be crucial for your research.

 Using Third-Party Tools